Want to change childhoods and change lives through the power of nature?

 References

 For those over 16 years, you will need to give us the names and contact details of two people who can provide a reference for you.
 This helps us make sure we are keeping the children, young people and families we support safe.
 Your referees must have known you for at least two years and not be related to you in any way.
 They can be from outside the UK, but references must be written in English.
-For Junior volunteers references are only optional.
+For Junior volunteers references are only optional- we will require consent from your parents/guardian.

 How long does the application process take?